sebhz/fractals/README.md

 Those little programs were mostly written out of boredom, or for exploration.
-If you are looking for *real* fractal generation and visualization software, there are plenty very good ones available.
+If you are looking for *real* fractal generation and visualization software, there are a lot of very good ones available out there.
 Ask your favorite search engine.

 # License